mfdanieli/mfdanieli/README.md

 * Problem: Undiagnosed diabetes can cost $31.7 billion annually.
 Is there a way to increase early diagnosis?
 * Solution: Develop a machine learning method (K-Nearest Neighbours) to predict if a patient may have diabetes, based on risk health factors.
-* Results: Assuming that 70% of the brazilian population does anually check-ups, and that diabetes tests cost R$ 30: the developed model is able to save up to R$ 3.4 billions per year.
+* Results: Assuming that 70% of the Brazilian population does anual check-ups, and that diabetes tests cost R$ 30: the developed model can to save up to R$ 3.4 billion per year.

 See the app for real-time prediction: